Skip to main content

 The Recording Process: Creativity Thriving at Tuff Gong Studios

-As each artist brought their unique skills—from soft vocal harmonies like whispers under moonlight to rhythmic beats mimicking heartbeats—the song developed naturally as if it were meant to be created during those magical moments.
+As each artist brought their own skills, there were soft vocal harmonies that sounded like whispers under the moonlight.
+There were also steady beats like heartbeats.
+The song came together in a way that felt right, as if it was always meant to be made during those special times.

 Timing and Cultural Context: Understanding Reggae's International Appeal